Of graduates have enrolled in college

 SquashBusters students engage in 1.5 hours of exercise, three times per week.

-graduates from the Class of 2018 enrolled in college
+of students from the Class of 2019 were accepted to college

 On average, 84% of the class of 2018's financial need was covered through debt-free grants and scholarships.

 External partners like Squash and Education Alliance (SEA), Summer Search and Lewis Family Foundation provide our students with incredible travel opportunities.

 students served since launching in 1996